pratikdas/my_articles/step-functions.md

     },
 ```

-We can see the list of state machine executions with information such as execution id, status, and start date in the Step Functions console.
+We can see the list of state machine executions with information such as `execution id`, `status`, and `start date` in the Step Functions console.

 We can see a graph inspector on selecting an execution, that shows states and transitions marked with colors to indicate successful tasks, failures, and tasks that are still in progress.
-The graph inspector of our order fulfillment process is shown below:
+The graph inspector resulting from the execution of our order fulfillment workflow is shown below:

 ![Execution result](images/execution_result.png)